We Are New Bern's Storytellers!

 The New Bern Preservation Foundation's mission is preserve and protect the architectural heritage of New Bern; they hold preservation easements/covenants on many historic properties.
 Visit their website at www.newbernpf.org.

-Where do I find general visitor information?
+Where do I find general visitor information and other historical attractions in town?

 Please visit the New Bern Visitors' Center on 316 S Front Street, or their website at: https://visitnewbern.com/